11 Best Hiking Trails in Palos Verdes: 2026 Guide

 • Dogs: On leash

-Get outside, and enjoy the best hikes Palos Verdes.
-The area has great nature preserves with trails that offer magnificent coastal views, bird watching, and colorful flowers.
+Get outside and enjoy the best hiking trails in Palos Verdes.
+The area has great nature preserves with trails that offer:

-Also, consider an America The Beautiful Pass.
-The pass includes entry to all U.S. parks, monuments, forests, and more.
+Also consider an America The Beautiful Pass if you visit multiple parks.
+The pass covers entry to national parks, monuments, forests, and more.

 Pin This Post For Later